-Figure 39: A templated alert that sends real-time count values from the processing node to the MONICA middleware enables connection to the video stream locally.
-However, snippets of video can be pushed to the MONICA cloud.
+Figure 59: A templated alert that sends real-time count values from the processing node to the MONICA middleware

-In MONICA the actual video streams will not be transmitted in to the MONICA cloud, only metadata that allows local connections to the video feed will be implemented, i.e. the cloud will contain meta data information that
+In MONICA the actual video streams will not be transmitted in to the MONICA cloud, only metadata that allows local connections to the video feed will be implemented, i.e. the cloud will contain metadata information that enables connection to the video stream locally.
+However, snippets of video can be pushed to the MON-ICA cloud.

-The services output, i.e. people counting et c., will create data streams that is pushed up in to MONICA cloud using the SCRAL component.
+The services output, i.e. people counting etc., will create data streams that is pushed up in to MONICA cloud using the SCRAL component.